 Japanese Pension Handbook old version (Image: Wix)

 Due to an increase in senior residents, the Japanese government has changed the pension rules several times.
 More people are subjected to pension payments, and the premium is raised yearly.
-Foreign residents are no exception.
+Foreigners who work and reside in Japan are no exception.

 Here is everything you should know about the Japanese pension scheme.

-Do foreigners have to join the pension system in Japan?
+Do foreigners have to pay the pension in Japan?

-Yes, all residents in Japan aged 20 to 59 must enroll in the pension system.
+Yes, all residents in Japan aged 20 to 59 must enroll in the pension system and pay it monthly.
 It is obligated by Japanese law.
 If you’re new to Japan, the pension system usually starts to collect the payments in your second year there as it is based on annual income for the previous fiscal year.

 Japanese residents can receive the pension when they are 65 years old and have contributed for at least 10 years.
 If they are fully contributed for 40 years, they will receive JPY 777,800 annually.